 The answer to these challenges is some form of shared storage.
 The problem is that traditional shared storage systems add significant latency and cost.
 They don’t bring the resources to the data.
 Shared storage also doesn’t provide the orchestration to move or point nodes at different workload data sets based on need.
 In our next blog, Storage Switzerland will dive deeper into the challenges of using traditional shared storage infrastructure for hyperscale architectures.

-In the meantime, watch our on demand 15 minute webinar “Composing Infrastructure for Elastic, Hadoop, Kafka and Splunk”.
+In the meantime, register for our live 15 minute webinar “Composing Infrastructure for Elastic, Hadoop, Kafka and Splunk” on August 29th at 1:00pm ET.
 Watch and receive a copy of Storage Switzerland’s eBook “Is NVMe-oF Enough to Fix the Hyperscale Problem?”